 Graphing calculators are very powerful in calculating long equations and plotting them on the Cartesian plane.
 Good Grapher is a notebook style calculator where you can solve the equations which are displayed on the notebook page.
 In this app, you get a couple of plotting options like 2d plotters and 3d plotters.
 You can solve polynomials up to 3 variables.
 You can also share the plotted graph with other people or use it for your homework.

-It has a scientific calculator on the main screen where you can compute all the functions which are displayed like a notebook which is useful for keeping a record.
+There’s a scientific calculator on the main screen where you can compute all the functions which are displayed like a notebook.
 You plot the graph by tapping the options button on the top left and selecting the option of either 2d or 3d graph.
-It also has an inbuilt MathSolver which lets you solve polynomials, you enter the constant values of the corresponding variables and it displays the result.
+It also has an inbuilt MathSolver which lets you solve polynomials, enter the constant values of the corresponding variables and it displays the result.

 Pros: Advanced features for complicated problem solving and graph plotting